openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

 ---------------------------------------------------------

+Through OTC discussions, it's been determined that the most suitable APIs to touch are the of `EVP_PKEY_` functions.
+Specifically, `EVP_PKEY_sign()`, `EVP_PKEY_verify()`, `EVP_PKEY_verify_recover()`
+and related functions.
-Through OTC discussions, it's been determined that the most suitable APIs to touch is the collection of `EVP_PKEY_` functions.
-In this case, it involves `EVP_PKEY_sign()`, `EVP_PKEY_verify()`, `EVP_PKEY_verify_recover()` with associated functions.
-They can be extended to accept an explicitly fetched algorithm of the right type, and to be able to process infinite amounts of data if the fetched algorithm permits it (typically, algorithms like ED25519 or RSA-SHA256).
+They can be extended to accept an explicitly fetched algorithm of the right type, and to be able to incrementally process indefinite length data streams when the fetched algorithm permits it (for example, RSA-SHA256).

-It must be made clear that the added functionality can not be used to compose an algorithm from different parts.
+It must be made clear that the added functionality cannot be used to compose an algorithm from different parts.
 For example, it's not possible to specify a `EVP_SIGNATURE` "RSA" and combine it with a parameter that specifies the hash "SHA256" to get the "RSA-SHA256" functionality.
 For an `EVP_SIGNATURE` "RSA", the input is still expected to be a digest, or some other input that's limited to the modulus size of the RSA pkey.

 ### Making things less confusing with distinct function names

-So far, `EVP_PKEY_sign()` and friends are only expected to act on the pre-computed digest of a message (under the condition that proper flags and signature md are specified using functions like `EVP_PKEY_CTX_set_rsa_padding()` and `EVP_PKEY_CTX_set_signature_md()`),
+Until now, `EVP_PKEY_sign()` and friends were only expected to act on the pre-computed digest of a message (under the condition that proper flags and signature md are specified using functions like `EVP_PKEY_CTX_set_rsa_padding()` and `EVP_PKEY_CTX_set_signature_md()`),